pombredanne/centidb/docs/index.rst

 Batch value compression is supported, trading read performance for improved compression ratios, while still permitting easy access to data.
-Arbitrary key ranges can be selected for compression and the batch size is configurable.
+Arbitrary key ranges may be selected for compression and the batch size is configurable.

 Since it is a Python library, key and index functions are written directly in Python rather than some unrelated language.